Lyquix/tpl_lyquix/docs/js.md

 Returns location information: city, state, country, continent, time zone, latitude, longitude, and radius.

+**`lqx.geolocate.setRegions(regions)`**

+Processes the region definitions in `region` and identifies what regions match the current location.
+Triggers the showing or hiding of elements based on regions rules.

+**`lqx.geolocate.getRegions()`**

+Returns an array of regions that match the current location.

 **`lqx.log(arg)`**

 Use instead of `console.log` if you want to easily turn off all console messages when `debug` option is disabled.
 Accepts string or objects to be displayed in the console, only when the `debug` option is enabled.